 What else does it tell us?

-The fact that law enforcement had numerous warnings that things were going to happen, Ocasio Cortez was one of them.
+The fact that law enforcement had numerous warnings that things were going to happen, Ocasio-Cortez was one of them.

-Uh and then, of course, you've got the double standard, and that is the words of the likes of Kamala, Joe, Nancy, Chuck Schumer, Maxime Waters, who's denying her words were ever meant to be uh inflammatory in any way, which is a joke, um, all now converging together as their case now falls apart as people try to walk back their comments or they try to minimize the comments they have made.
+And then, of course, you've got the double standard, and that is the words of the likes of Kamala, Joe, Nancy, Chuck Schumer, Maxine Waters, who's denying her words were ever meant to be inflammatory in any way, which is a joke, all now converging together as their case now falls apart, as people try to walk back their comments or they try to minimize the comments they have made, insurrectionist comments based on their definition of insurrection.

-Um, and now even the mob, the media, fake news, CNN, Washington Post, and pretty much every other outlet is recognizing court documents confirming even uh that in fact a lot of pre-planning went into this.
+John, I know you have from the news point of view, and now even the mob, the media, fake news, CNN, Washington Post, and pretty much every other outlet is recognizing court documents confirming even, that in fact a lot of pre-planning went into this.

-Yeah, you're exactly right, uh Sean.
+Yeah, you're exactly right, Sean.

-They were gonna meet up.
+They were going to meet up.

 This was not a spontaneously cited riot.